naugtur/npm-audit-resolver/README.md

 ```
 --ignoreLow automatically resolve issue to ignored if severity of all vulnerabilities in that dependency is low
+--yarn switched to yarn package manager as the command to support
 ```

 ### Running in CI